"If at the age of 30 you are stiff and out of shape, you are old. If, at 60, you are supple and strong, then you are young"

 -"Return to Life Through Contrology" Joseph H. Pilates and W.J.
 Miller

 Joseph Pilates referred to the core as two "Powerhouses".
-The primary powerhouse includes the transverses abdominus, the diaphragm, the abdominal obliques, the hip stabilizers, and the pelvic floor; The secondary powerhouse refers to scapular stabilizers, and the rib cage.
+In the classical system the primary powerhouse refers to the section between the rib cage and pelvis.
+In modern day medicine and research, the core or refers to the diaphragm, transverse abdominus, the multifidi, and the pelvic floor.
+The secondary powerhouse refers to the scapular stabilizers and the rib cage.

 Control refers to muscle control.
 No sloppy, haphazard movements.
 Controlled movement re-trains the body to move naturally, and decreases your risk for injury.